 This offshore banking next steps guide will give you an idea what you should do if you want to open an offshore bank account.
 With offshore banking, the first step that you will need to take is find a reputable company and opening an account.

 Finding a reputable company to help you open an account is important because of the many factors must be considered when opening the offshore bank account.
-Speaking with a reputable financial advisor in person is the best way to discuss your specific situation.
+Speaking with a reputable financial adviser in person is the best way to discuss your specific situation.